 If you have been in the Black conscious community for any length of time, you have heard the term ma’at used.

-Ma’at is the daughter of Ra – Supreme God of Kemetic culture – and is the goddess of truth, justice, divine order, and cosmic balance.
+Ma’at existed before of Ra – Supreme God of Kemetic culture – and is the goddess of truth, justice, divine order, and cosmic balance.
 Her polar opposite, Set, is the God of darkness and chaos.
-Therefore, when we discuss ma’at, we are discussing the opposite of destructive force.
 Ma’at is often shown with wing and carries an ankh, the key of life.

 So important were the principles of order and cosmic balance to the rulers of Kemet that they would often carry an image of Ma’at seated as a sign that the Pharaoh represented her regime.

 Judges in Kemet also wore an emblem of Ma’at on their chest, and all those who would become a part of society in Kemet were urged to seek Ma’at.
 Invoking the goddess Ma’at is appropriate for righting wrongs and to help truth and understanding emerge from any situation.
 Invoking Ma’at also brings one back to the primal beginnings of Earth, finding common ground, balance, and to embody righteousness.